Robert P. Kennedy

 Robert Patterson Kennedy (January 23, 1840 – May 6, 1918) was a U.S. representative from Ohio from 1886 to 1891.
 He was also an officer in the Union Army during the American Civil War.

 Biography

 Born in Bellefontaine, Ohio, Kennedy attended the public schools and Geneva College in Northwood, Ohio.
 He was studying at Yale University when the American Civil War broke out.

-Military career
+Civil War

 He was commissioned as a second lieutenant in the 23rd Ohio Infantry on June 11, 1861.
 He served as a captain and assistant adjutant general dating from October 7, 1862, and was promoted to major and assistant adjutant general on November 16, 1864.
 He resigned on April 8, 1865.

+Later military service

 Kennedy was commissioned as colonel of the 196th Ohio Infantry, on April 14, 1865.
 He was brevetted as lieutenant colonel of volunteers and brigadier general of volunteers, both dating from March 13, 1865.

 Political career

 Upon the end of the war and his resignation from the volunteer army, Kennedy returned to Bellefontaine.
 He studied law with judge William H. West.
 He was admitted to the bar in 1866 and commenced practice in Bellefontaine.
 He was appointed by President Rutherford B. Hayes as collector of internal revenue for the fourth district of Ohio, serving from 1878 to 1883.
 He was the lieutenant governor of Ohio from 1885 to 1887.